The Value of School Gardens

 6. green beans, bush or pole, are great raw or cooked

-7. cherry tomatoes and tomatillos are fun for kids — make some salsa together (Shhhh, secret tip for school and community gardens: to discourage two-legged garden marauders, choose a tomato variety that is orange when ripe; fewer uninvited visitors will take them, thinking they haven't ripened yet..)
+7. cherry tomatoes and tomatillos are fun for kids — make some salsa together (Shhhh, secret tip for school and community gardens: to discourage two-legged garden marauders, choose a tomato variety that is orange or yellow when ripe; fewer uninvited visitors will take them, thinking they haven't ripened yet...)

 8. pumpkins take more space and won't be ready until fall, but are perfect for teaching patience